 Frank and his wife, Lori, who is employed by the BCSC District, and serves as the Watershed Coordinator for Barnes County, have two daughters, Sarah and Kayla.

 Kevin Gall has a dual coaching position at Jamestown College.
-He serves as the Jimmies' head softball coach and is also the wide receivers coach for the Jimmie football team during the fall.
+He serves as the Jimmies' head softball coach and is also the running backs coach for the Jimmie football team during the fall.

-He enters his 15th year as a Jimmie assistant coach.
-Gall will again be coaching the wide receivers in which he has produced ten All-Conference receivers the last five seasons.
+He enters his 17th year as a Jimmie assistant coach.
+Gall will again be coaching the running backs.
+As a football coach, he has produced eleven All-Conference players the last seven seasons.
 In addition he has coached two All-Conference kickers in Bryan Lowree and Nate Nygard.

 Gall has been on staff that has seen three of the four teams in Jimmie football history that have earned national playoff bids.

-As a softball coach, Gall has compiled over 300 wins in his 11 years of coaching.
+As a softball coach, Gall has compiled 350 wins in his 13 years of coaching.
 He has coached over thirty all-conference softball players and has won Coach of the Year awards three different times.

 Coach Gall grew up in Ellendale, ND where his parents (Earl and DeeAnne) still live.
 He earned a bachelor of arts degree in elementary education and physical education in 1993 from Jamestown College.

-Dan Smith begins his second year as an assistant with the Jimmies after 24 years at Los Fresnos High School in South Texas.
+Dan Smith begins his third year as an assistant with the Jimmies after 24 years at Los Fresnos High School in South Texas.

 During his tenure at Los Fresnos he served as the offensive coordinator, special team's coordinator, defensive line, and head strength and conditioning coach.
 Smith was also the Head Powerlifting coach; under his guidance, Los Fresnos won nine state championships.